jessi-z3/YellowBird.dev/readme.md

 ### Thank you for checking out my website's code.

-I'm working on updating this to give it a fresher look and add some features.
-Currently the live website is HTML and CSS.
-The in progress website is React Native, and it should be up in the coming week.
+Currently the website is React Native.
+I usually update this website monthly.
+I'm happy to answer any questions about it or any of my other projects.